The Renewable Energy Law Review: Renewable Energy and the Dodd Frank Act

 Obligation to report

 DFA requires that one party to every off-facility uncleared swap report it to a swap data repository.53 CFTC rules set out a hierarchy of the parties that must report and, as a term of the swap, entities at the same level in the hierarchy must agree which party reports.54 The reporting obligation does not end with the initial report; there are obligations to report continuation events, valuations and even party organisational changes.55 The International Energy Credit Association (IECA) makes freely available forms for parties to allocate reporting obligations.56 It is not uncommon to see the meat of these forms copied into VPPAs; the IECA allows this.
-If doing so, note that regulatory definition citations changed when the CFTC alphabetised its definitions,57 the CFTC somewhat ameliorated trade option regulation in 2014, and ongoing CFTC rule-makings and guidances that could affect requirements under long-term transactions should be monitored.
+If doing so, note that regulatory definition citations changed when the CFTC alphabetised its definitions,57 the CFTC somewhat ameliorated trade option regulation in 2014, and ongoing CFTC rule-makings and guidances have affected compliance requirements.

 Parties to swaps, including commercial end users, must 'keep full, complete, and systematic records, together with all pertinent data and memoranda' of each swap,58 although the CFTC 'does not believe that it should specifically delineate the meaning of “all pertinent data and memoranda”'.59 Therefore, parties must retain records in a manner that interprets and anticipates the CFTC's expectations, as those expectations may change over time.